 4. Potential reforms to tackle bullying, harassment, and sexual harassment a.
 Are there any preventative steps which can be taken to tackle bullying, harassment, and sexual harassment?
 In particular, what could be done in the court room, in Chambers, and at the Bar more widely, to assist in preventing such misconduct?

-Regular forums with the judiciary and members of the bar to discuss and concerns b.
+b.
 What improvements could be made to existing reporting mechanisms and support services?

-Barrister counselling that focuses on harassment and bullying c.
+c.
 In what ways could the judiciary, clerks, chambers professionals, and others work together with the Bar to bring about change?